 The number of cases where social media content is considered significant continues to grow.
 For example, in Lester v.
 Allied Concrete Co., 2011 Va.
 Cir.
 LEXIS 245 (Va.
 Cir.
 Ct.
 2011 Sept.
 6, 2011), a husband filed a wrongful death lawsuit after his wife’s death, where later his attorney advised him to “clean up” his Facebook profile and remove a photograph of the husband wearing a “I ♥ Hot Moms” t-shirt.
 However, defense counsel found the photo before it was removed and fined the plaintiff and his attorney.

-2. Conduct a Social Media Investigation of a User’s Posts and Content
+2. Conduct an Investigation of a User’s Posts and Content

 Litigators will likely find a user’s published comments, notes and messages useful, not just for their content—which can, in part, touch upon a user’s intent and state of mind or lead to discoverable evidence—but also for their embedded location data.
 If a user has Location Services enabled on Facebook, the content he/she publishes triggers geolocation data that can help pinpoint the Facebook user’s location at the time they posted.